Famolus/HTPressableButton/README.md

 Contributors
 --------------
 We do welcome contributions, don't hesitate to make a pull request.
-Also, we give special credit as below if you helped us made a big impact towards the project!
+We also give special credit as below if you help us improve :)

 [Thanakron Tandavas](http://tandavas.com)

 [He Rin Kim](http://herinkim.com)

 Showcase
 --------
 Did we make it easier for you to create an app?
 Feel free to show us and we'll link to it below!
-(We might not accept all submissions though.)

 License
 -------------------